About Burlington

 Frequently Asked Questions

 To register to vote in Burlington, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Milam County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
-For local municipal elections in Burlington, contact the Milam County Clerk's office for schedules and ballot information.
+For local county and state elections (Burlington is an unincorporated community in Milam County and does not hold municipal elections), contact the Milam County Clerk's office for schedules and ballot information.

-Property records for Burlington, Texas are maintained by the Milam Tax Assessor-Collector's Office and the Milam County County Clerk.
+Property records for Burlington, Texas are maintained by the Milam Tax Assessor-Collector's Office and the Milam County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Milam County, including parcels in Burlington.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Milam County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Milam County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Milam County offices at the county courthouse.
-The Milam County Treasurer handles property tax payments and tax sale information.
+The Milam County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Burlington, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Milam County Clerk's office issues marriage licenses and maintains marriage records for Milam County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.